jordan-sussman/open-sesame/README.md

 - `visible` (optional): This is required for the drawer's animation powered by framer-motion.
 The value is used for the drawer's enter and exit animations.
 The value must be a boolean.
 I recommend using React's useState and the Root component's `open` and `onOpenChange` prop.
 See the example above.

 ## Subcomponents
-`Drawer.Root` - Parent element that contains all elements of the component.
+`Root` - Parent element that contains all elements of the component.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#root)

-`Drawer.Trigger` - The button or element used to open.
+`Trigger` - The button or element used to open.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#trigger)

-`Drawer.Content` - The wrapper that renders the content.
+`Content` - The wrapper that renders the content.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#content)

-`Drawer.Title` - An accessible title that's announced when opened.
+`Title` - An accessible title that's announced when opened.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#title)

-`Drawer.Description` - An accessible description that's announced when opened.
+`Description` - An accessible description that's announced when opened.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#description)

 `Close` - The button or element used to close.
 [Props.](https://www.radix-ui.com/docs/primitives/components/dialog#close)